ebabcock/BycatchEstimator/README.md

 The code runs best in R studio.
 Before running the code for the first time, install the latest versions of R and RStudio.
-The output figures and tables are printed to a pdf file using R Markdown and the knitr library, which outputs a LaTex file; therefore, you must have a LaTex program installed, such as TinyTex (<https://yihui.org/tinytex/>).
+The output figures and tables can be printed to a pdf file using R Markdown and the knitr library, which outputs a LaTex file.
+If you want to have the results in a pdf format, you must have a LaTex program installed, such as TinyTex (<https://yihui.org/tinytex/>).
+The default is to have the results printed to a html file, from which you can extract figures and tables.

 You can install the development version of BycatchEstimator from [GitHub](https://github.com/) with: